blulas/bamoe-maven/README.md

 - [**Fact Model Maven Archetype**](./fact-model-maven-archetype) is an archetype that can create a reusable fact model project.
 - [**IBM Decision Manager Open Edition (DMOE) Maven Archetype**](./dmoe-maven-archetype) is an archetype that can create a DMOE (v9) decision service project.
 - [**IBM Process Automation Manager Open Edition (PAMOE) Maven Archetype**](./pamoe-maven-archetype) is an archetype that can create a PAMOE (v9) process service project.

-The following modules are available, but not updated for the latest release...

 - [**IBM Decision Manager Open Edition (DMOE) Legacy (KJAR) Maven Archetype**](./dmoe-legacy-maven-archetype) is an archetype that can create a legacy DMOE (v8) decision service KJAR project.
 - [**IBM Process Automation Manager Open Edition (PAMOE) Legacy (KJAR) Maven Archetype**](./pamoe-legacy-maven-archetype) is an archetype that can create a legacy (v8) PAMOE process service KJAR project.